 - disable pop-ups on your browser

-Who do I report to when I think someone has stolen my identity online?
+Who do I report to if I think someone has stolen my identity online?

 If you think someone has stolen your identity online it is important to report it to the police immediately.
 If you think a scammer has your account details, passport, tax file number, licence, Medicare or other personal identification details, contact your bank, financial institution, or other relevant government organisation immediately.
 The Australian Competition and Consumer Commission (ACCC) also has a list of helpful resources.